orbeon/orbeon-forms-doc/form-builder/mcp.md

 To use the MCP server:

 1. Follow the first section below, *Orbeon Forms*.
 2. Then jump to the section that corresponds to your agent of choice (*Claude Code*, *Codex CLI*, *GitHub Copilot CLI*, or *Antigravity*).
-If you have an OpenRouter key or account, instead jump to the *OpenRouter* section.
+If you have an OpenRouter key or account, instead jump to the relevant *OpenRouter* section.
 3. Finally, optionally set up a skill as mentioned in the *Skill* section.

 ### Orbeon Forms